razznblue/Comfort-Food/README.md

 # Comfort Food | Full-Stack Web Application

-Comfort Food is a web application designed and developed from scrath using modern tools, frameworks, and technologies.
+Comfort Food is a web application designed and developed from scratch using modern tools, frameworks, and technologies.
 Listed here are some of the main technologies I used:
   FRONT-END:
     - HTML